CLAVISTER HOLDING AB CONVENES ANNUAL GENERAL MEETING

 shares equivalent to 20 per cent of the total number of outstanding shares in the company on the

-date when the authorisation is utilised for the first time may be issued in new share issues, by
+date when the authorization is utilised for the first time may be issued in new share issues, by

 utilising the warrants and/or through the conversions of convertible bonds (this does not prevent